The History of Money

 First Metal Money

 Silver pieces were the earliest coins in 500 B.C.
 Finally they took the appearance of today and were stamped with numerous gods and emperors to show their value.
 These coins were first shown in Lydia or Turkey.
 These techniques were used continuously and were further improved by the Persians, Greeks, Macedonian and Roman empires.
 These coins were not like Chinese that were dependant on base metals but instead were new and composed from rare metals such as bronze, gold and silver which had a lot of natural value.
+Nowadays there are different options like the gold ira rollover which is a financial tool and Internet search term that’s gaining immense interest and popularity.

 Bank notes were used in the form leather money China in 118 B.C.
 Small pieces of white deerskin edged in bright colors were used for exchange of goods.
 This was probably believed to be the start of a kind of paper money.